pydoit/doit/doc/cmd_other.rst

 .. code-block:: console

     $ doit info link
-    name:'link'

-    file_dep:set(['command.o', 'kbd.o', 'main.o'])

-    targets:['edit']
+    link

+    status  : up-to-date

+    file_dep:
+      - command.o
+      - kbd.o
+      - main.o

+    targets:
+      - edit

-Use the option `--status`, to check the reason a task is not up-to-date.
+Note that if the task is **not** *up-to-date* the reason a task is not up-to-date.

 .. code-block:: console

    $ doit info link

-   Task is not up-to-date:
+   link

+   status  : run

     * The following file dependencies have changed:
        - main.o
        - kbd.o